According to a calendar, today my grandmother should be celebrating her 111th birthday, such a symmetrical (and big) number. I will do it for her.

 Those stories are why I liked to tease her that she as “spunky”

 I have some of her stories digitized from a micro-cassette tape made during a family visit in 1994.
 Over the last few months, I have been posting segments to TapeWrite where I can augment the audio with photos, quotes, and text “cards”.

 So today was a good day to post the one where she talks about how she learned to play piano as a kid, and how her parents figured out a way to get her a piano.
 I try to put in perspective of a 1915 immigrant couple with 6 kids in Newark New Jersey committing to a piano purchase.

 Happy 111, Granny!

-The post "Maybe 100 Years Ago My Grandmother Learned to Play Piano" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/10/grandma-piano/) on October 15, 2016.
+The post "Maybe 100 Years Ago My Grandmother Learned to Play Piano" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/10/grandma-piano/) on October 15, 2016.